Comment on page

 - 6.Parse thedata pill to the Recipient field andfrom the Catch block data output tree as a response in the Message text field:

 Figure 7: Using the Facebook Messenger action the Catch block

 Here, we have completed configuring an event and all the actions that our journey requires.
 The complete journey outlook would look like this:

-Click the Start Journey button and go to your Facebook Messenger account.
+Click the Save & Start button and go to your Facebook Messenger account.
 Search the Facebook Page that you have connected with the journey.
 Now, send a message, say Hi, to the Facebook Page:

 The page will automatically ask you to enter the email ID.
 Once done specifying the email address, the Facebook Page will ask you to enter the email content.
 As soon as you specify the content and hit the enter button, the email will be sent to the specified email ID, for which you will get a confirmation message on the messenger.
 For the sake of cross verification, check the SENT folder of your Gmail account that we have configured with the journey:

 Figure 10: Email sent successfully